Individual Tax Payer Identification Number (ITIN)

-- Take the Glacier Summary and ITIN notice to the Harvard Office of the Controller.
-The address will be printed on the Glacier Summary.
+- Upload the Glacier Summary sheet, Glacier materials, and ITIN notice to the Harvard Office of the Controller

 Individuals sometimes want to obtain ITINs for family members.
 The ITIN might be helpful in claiming state tax benefits and credits.
 Please review the IRS's ITIN application instructions to determine if, or how, your dependents might qualify for an ITIN.